vintasoftware/vinta-design-checklists/feature-requirements/checklist-en.md

 * [ ] Is this use case common among our user base or specific to one person or context?
 * [ ] How critical is the problem?
 * [ ] Is it stopping users from performing an important action?
-    * E.g. Is it slowing down users while performing a task?
+    * Is it slowing down users while performing a task?
-    * E.g. Is it inducing users to error?Is it driving users out of the product?
+    * Is it inducing users to error?Is it driving users out of the product?
-    * E.g. Is it impacting users perception of the product as a whole?
+    * Is it impacting users perception of the product as a whole?
-    * E.g. Is the reported pain point enough to understand the problem and propose a solution?
+    * Is the reported pain point enough to understand the problem and propose a solution?